1. Home

 The International Hockey Federation (FIH) has extended an invitation to Pakistan to join the 2025–26 Men’s FIH Hockey Pro League following New Zealand’s decision to withdraw from the 2024–25 season.

 As noted on Wikipedia, Pakistan and other teams (e.g., Ireland, substituted for New Zealand) have taken part in the Pro League since its inception.
-The FIH's decision aligns with its competitive framework where the top Nations Cup finishers, who decline participation, are replaced by the next eligible teams—ensuring seamless continuity.
+This decision of the FIH fits in its competitive system, and therefore, the top finishing Nations Cup participants, who refuse to play in it, are substituted by the next one eligible.

 Impact and implication